In this section...

 Key Stage 3

-Students in Year 8 will have the opportunity to engage in a two weekly program of dance, which is in addition to their PE lessons.
-The dance classes will be led by a specialist dance teacher and will focus on the following aspects:
+Students in Year 7 and 8 will have the opportunity to engage a two weekly programme of Dance, which is in addition to their PE lessons.

 Safe studio practice